Volunteer for the Land Trust

-- Peruse the list of volunteer projects below to see how you would most like to be involved.
+1. Peruse the list of volunteer opportunities below to see how you'd like to be involved.
 We may have other volunteer opportunities not listed.

 **Office help: We always need folks who can donate a few hours to office projects such as mailings, data entry and more.

 **Photographers: Do you have eye-catching, thought-provoking, heart-warming, or even awe-inspiring photos of Central Oregon?
 We are looking for outstanding photos of this region that the Land Trust could use in our efforts to help protect more land.
 Or, if you are itching to get out there with a mission to take more photos, we'd love to put you to work photographing our protected lands.

 **Stewardship Volunteers: Get to know the Land Trust Preserves first-hand by participating in our stewardship projects.
 Typically these can include weed removal, planting native vegetation, or maintaining trails.
 Work in groups or on your own while getting your hands dirty amidst the natural beauty of Central Oregon.

 **Volunteer Naturalists: Enjoy time outdoors leading or assisting with educational hikes at Land Trust Preserves.
 Meet fellow Land Trust supporters and share your natural or historical knowledge of this region.